habibahshm/DRLND-P1_Navigation/README.md

 # Project 1: Navigation

+### Enviroment Setup

+Please follow the instuctions in the [DRLND Repo] (https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+These instructions can be found in `README.md` at the root of the repository.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

 ### Introduction

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.